 You will be required to upload a copy of your transcript into your admissions portal, but an official transcript will be requested if you are admitted to the program.
 When it is received, you will be enrolled.

 The MSE application requires two letters of recommendation.
-Your recommenders will submit their recommendations online through the application.
+Your recommenders will submit their recommendations via the online application.

-If you have worked for several years, it is expected that some of the letters will come from non-academic sources.
-What should be avoided is having mostly non-academic letter writers when your last several years have been in academia, and vice-versa.
+If you have worked for several years, it is expected that some of your recommendations will come from non-academic sources.
+What should be avoided is having mostly non-academic recommendations when your last several years have been in academia, and vice versa.

 We require the use of the online application recommendation section for recommenders’ submissions.
-Choosing this option in the application will trigger an email to your recommender with explicit instructions on how to submit.
+Choosing this option in the application will trigger an email to your recommender with explicit instructions on how to submit their recommendation.

-The Whiting School of Engineering division requires GRE General Test scores for applications to all master’s programs.
-However, the Department of Computer Science does not review the scores nor do they have any impact on the outcome of the decision during the application review process.
+The Whiting School of Engineering requires GRE General Test scores for applications to all master’s programs.
+However, the Department of Computer Science does not review the scores nor do they have any impact on the outcome of its decision during the application review process.

 The Department of Computer Science does accept IELTS.

-Copies will be accepted although it is best to have your GRE scores sent through ETS.
-Applicants should request recent GRE scores from ETS and submit them to Johns Hopkins before the application deadline.
+Copies will be accepted, although it is best to have your GRE scores sent through ETS.
+Applicants should request recent GRE scores from ETS and submit them to Johns Hopkins University before the application deadline.
 In order for your application to be reviewed, you must include the university’s institution code in your request to ETS.
-Johns Hopkins University School of Engineering’s institution code is 4655.
+The Johns Hopkins University Whiting School of Engineering’s institution code is 4655.

-TOEFL results should be sent directly to the Engineering Graduate Admissions Office by either the IELTS Global Recognition System or the Educational Testing Service (ETS) which administers TOEFL.
+TOEFL results should be sent directly to the Engineering Graduate Admissions Office by either the IELTS Global Recognition System or ETS, which also administers TOEFL.

 Yes, we do.
-Both your grades and courses are important, primarily your grades in CS courses during the last two years of undergraduate study.
+Both your grades and courses are important—primarily your grades in CS courses during your last two years of undergraduate study.

 Previous research experience is the easiest way to be placed on the top of the applicant interest list.
-For this reason we encourage you to send a link to detailed information on your past research experience if you have any.
-Projects performed for classes, as part of a job, or on your own are also important, in particular if the projects are research-related.
-Make sure to include a description of these projects with your application—better yet is a link to an online file.
+For this reason, we encourage you to send a link to detailed information on your past research experience, if applicable.
+Projects performed for classes, as part of a job, or on your own are also important, particularly if the projects are research-related.
+Make sure to include a description of these projects with your application—better yet, link to an online file.
 Previous teaching experience also improves your chances.

-The Graduate Affairs and Admissions Office does not accept paper copies of the statement of purpose since applicants are expected to submit this document through the online application.
+The Graduate Affairs and Admissions Office does not accept paper copies of statements of purpose as applicants are expected to submit this document through the online application.
 The uploaded file cannot exceed 500KB in size.
-The document must also adhere to 1″ (inch) margins.
+The document must also adhere to 1-inch margins.
 With regards to a Sample of Work (if your department requires this or its applicants have a habit of submitting it anyway), the online application can only accept samples of work up to 500KB in size.
-The document must also adhere to 1″ (inch) margins.
+The document must also adhere to 1-inch margins.
 Please do not send duplicates of documents that were successfully uploaded to the online system.

 The department regrets that we are unable to give financial aid to MSE students.
-Once you are here, however, you can apply for part-time student work as a course assistant or for other types of work, but we cannot grant tuition waivers for this work.
+Once you are here, you can apply for part-time student work as a course assistant or for other types of work; however, we cannot grant tuition waivers for this work.
 MSE students are never given a stipend of any form, but may be hired on an hourly basis.

 A $75 fee is typically required alongside your application.

-If you satisfy all the qualifying requirements for the PhD and a professor wishes to serve as your PhD thesis advisor and secure financial support for your research, you can become a PhD candidate.
-You will still have to apply for admission into the program and be approved by the Admissions Committee and the Chair of the Department.
+If you satisfy all the qualifying requirements for the PhD program and a professor wishes to serve as your PhD thesis advisor and secure financial support for your research, you can become a PhD candidate.
+You will still have to apply for admission into the program and be approved by the Admissions Committee and the Department Chair.

-Full-time working professionals should apply to JHU’s Engineering Programs for Professionals.
-This is a completely separate program from the day school, and offers a large number of computer science courses online, in the evening and during the summer at several locations in the Baltimore-Washington area, leading to the MS degree or Post-Master’s Certificate.
+Full-time working professionals should apply to JHU’s Engineering for Professionals program.
+This is a completely separate program from the day school and offers a large number of computer science courses online, in the evening, and during the summer at several locations in the Baltimore-Washington area that lead to an MS degree or post-master’s certificate.
 No PhD degrees are offered online.